Supply Chain Dashboard: 5 Examples + Template

 • Internal spreadsheets

-It becomes the operating system for your supply chain—not just another tool.
+It becomes the operating system for your supply chain, not just another tool.

 If you build your dashboard for everyone, no one will use it.
+If you build it for each person, they’ll use it every day.

 Use This Free Supply Chain Dashboard Template (Built for Actual Supply Chains)